SwethaMagesh/pristines/README.md

-# pristines
+# Pristines

-For codefundo 2019
-This is my networks lab repo!!!!
+This is my networks lab repository for Semester 5!!!!

+ - Socket programming
+ - Commands for windows and linux
+ - NS2 simulator